 If someone with a private profile sends a photo/video to a specific group of people with Instagram Direct, only people who follow the private profile will be able to see the comments or mentions associated with that photo/video.

-If someone with a private profile shares a photo or video to a social network (like Twitter, Facebook, Foursquare and so on) using Instagram, the image will be visible on that network and the permalink will be active.
+If someone with a private profile shares a photo or video to a social network (like Twitter, Facebook and so on) using Instagram, the image will be visible on that network and the permalink will be active.
 In other words, the photo will be publicly accessible by anyone who has access to its direct link/URL.

 Keep in mind that sharing a photo or video to a social network doesn't mean that the image will be visible in Instagram.
-Your account will still appear private to those who aren't approved followers, as seen in the screenshot below.
+Your account will still appear private to those who aren't approved followers.